 In 2014, several 4K cameras and TV sets were introduced.

-With camcorder prices starting at $2,000, this brings them into the prosumer (professional / consumer range).
+With prices as low as $500 for a 4K GoPro camera (shown here) this brings ultra-high definition video well into the prosumer (professional / consumer range).

 A Look Back At

 Many people remember the popular 8mm and VHS formats.
 But before these, there was the once-popular Betamax format that was introduced by Sony Corporation in 1976.

 Although it eventually lost out in popularity to VHS, it was the first consumer format to be widely accepted for home use.